 When you used Clear Mask or just created an Empty Layer the Fill Mask option masks the entire image.

-Amazing, you made it till the end of this post!
+Amazing, you made it till the end of Capture One Layers Continued!
 This concludes my second episode on Layers.
 Local adjustments are an incredibly powerful and creative tool.
 It does not come to a surprise that this is a very popular feature in Capture One Pro.

-The saga continues in an upcoming post Capture One Layers In-Depth (part 1).
+The saga continues in Capture One Layers In-Depth (part 1).